michelebusta/MicroserviceWorkshops/Lab_Setup/AWS_Lab_Setup/Lab_Setup_For_AWS.md

 * A DockerHub account
 	* You will need an email address
 * A browser, preferably Chrome for consistency with this guide.
-* A command prompt (come commands will work in windows CMD but for consistency we will use bash by default).
+* A command prompt (some commands will work in windows CMD but for consistency we will use bash by default).
 	* You will need openssh at a minimum
 	* You will need the aws cli